If you take this course, you must read and agree to the following policies.

-Computer files are fragile things, and working successfully with them means backing up frequently to several types of media: a USB drive or a cloud service, such as IU Box or Dropbox.
+Computer files are fragile things, and working successfully with them means backing up frequently to several types of media: USB drives or cloud services.
 You should have multiple versions of every file you’re working on.
 You should have at least two recent copies of anything irreplaceable.
 Don’t keep them all on a single flash drive, which might break or get lost.
 Doing this is a critical part of making music (or doing anything else) with computers.

 Catastrophic loss of files is not an acceptable excuse for a late project!

 I assign web page readings, tutorial videos, and interactive applications.
-You must do these activities before the class in which they are due.
-There will be brief online quizzes during class to test your comprehension of the material.
-Makeup quizzes are given only in the case of excused absences.
+You must do these activities during the week in which they are listed on the syllabus.
+There will be several online, open-book quizzes.

 Students in this course have a wide variety of backgrounds: some are music majors, some are music minors, some have been making music for a long time, while others have little experience with music beyond listening to it.
 Whatever your background, I expect consistent progress and effort throughout the semester.
 This means you should not simply fulfill the minimum technical requirements of the projects, but also challenge yourself musically and creatively.

 As in all your other courses, you will be held to Indiana University standards covering academic misconduct, as outlined in the Code of Student Rights, Responsibilities, and Conduct.